-- truth-in-testing legislation that provides for public release of information regarding the content (questions and answers), validity, reliability, and scoring of state tests required under federal law; - legislation allowing parents to opt their children out of all standardized tests without penalty for students, parents, educators, or schools; - legislation that grants all states flexibility to waive required annual testing and to design assessment programs that assess student learning at least once in elementary, once in middle, and once in high school; - federal legislation for, and implementation of, assessment plans that completely conform to NEA Resolutions; - appropriate alternative options to standardized testing for measuring individual progress and proficiencies of students with special needs, including the ability to test students at their functioning level rather than their grade level, and/or limited English proficiency; - allowing students who receive at least half of their instruction in a language other than English to be given the option of testing in the language of instruction; where the assessments do not exist they should be developed;
+- truth-in-testing legislation that provides for public release of information regarding the content (questions and answers), validity, reliability, and scoring of state tests required under federal law; - 48 • legislation allowing parents to opt their children out of all standardized tests without penalty for students, parents, educators, or 49 schools:

+- legislation that grants all states flexibility to waive required annual testing and to design assessment programs that assess student learning at least once in elementary, once in middle, and once in high school; - federal legislation for, and implementation of, assessment plans that completely conform to NEA Resolutions; - appropriate alternative options to standardized testing for measuring individual progress and proficiencies of students with special needs, including the ability to test students at their functioning level rather than their grade level, and/or limited English proficiency; - allowing students who receive at least half of their instruction in a language other than English to be given the option of testing in the language of instruction; where the assessments do not exist they should be developed; - legislation that allows assessments that use a sample-based methodology, similar to the National Assessment of Educational Progress (NAEP), to meet the federal accountability standards.

-- the use of standardized tests for mandated determination of a student's future or as an indicator of school success: - federal requirements to make significant decisions about schools, educators, or students based on students' test scores, including statistical models of student growth or "value-added" statistical projections; - narrowing of the curriculum through an emphasis on test preparation; - mandatory and/or coerced participation of students in the administration of the Armed Services Vocational Aptitude Battery (ASVAB) Exam; - testing systems that require excessive amounts of time spent by educators on test administration and related activities and not on primary job responsibilities; - using the word "failing" to label and grade our lowest performing public schools. - the use of standardized tests as an indicator of equity and opportunity for students.
+- the use of standardized tests for mandated determination of a student's future or as an indicator of school success; - federal requirements to make significant decisions about schools, educators, or students based on students' test scores, including statistical models of student growth or "value-added" statistical projections; - narrowing of the curriculum through an emphasis on test preparation; - mandatory and/or coerced participation of students in the administration of the Armed Services Vocational Aptitude Battery (ASVAB) exam; - testing systems that require excessive amounts of time spent by educators on test administration and related activities and not on primary job responsibilities; - using the word "failing" to label and grade our lowest performing public schools; - the use of standardized tests as an indicator of equity and opportunity for students.